senzhaocode/FuSViz_docs/docs/FAQ.rst

    **DEL** in the input format of FuSViz.
 Such an analysis is provided by clicking the button ``Load and refresh DNA SV Track in seg`` in Linear plot module.
-In addition, it can be done by using ``SV_type`` Select DropDown to control the type of SVs for a customized analysis.
+In addition, it can be done by using ``SV_type`` Select box to control the type of SVs for a customized analysis.

 **5. Can it be possible to utilize FuSViz for analysis of a single sample and ‘tumor-normal’ pairwise samples?**

--  Users could utilize ``name`` or ``Sample`` in Select DropDown to focus on their interested samples.
-Moreover, a few functionalities are provided to enhance the single sample analysis by allowing import of read alignment file in **linear module** (e.g. SV quality control;
-   see **Appendix** section) and make a fusion plot including read converage of partner genes in **two-way module** in a CLI way.
+-  Users could utilize ``name`` or ``Sample`` in Select box to focus on their interested samples.
+Moreover, a few functionalities are provided to enhance the single sample analysis by allowing import of read alignment file in **linear module** (e.g. SV quality control in **Appendix** section) and make a fusion plot including read converage of partner genes in **two-way module** under a CLI mode.
 However, FuSViz is not designed for a comparison analysis between “tumor” and “normal” pairs except for exploring genetic differences in read alignments.

 **6. Is it possible for FuSViz to analyze SV calls from Non-human organisms?**